 - “Recipient” means the person requesting the Registrar to release the Information of the Defendant.
 The Recipient may be the Plaintiff, a lawyer acting on behalf of the Plaintiff, or a law firm acting on behalf of the Plaintiff.

 - “Registrar” means the Service Alberta Registrar of Motor Vehicle Services.

-    - “Request” means a fully completed AMVIR form A-001 (REG3458)that has been initialized, dated, and signed by the Requesting Individual in the office of the registry agent and in front of the Authorized Personnel.
+- “Request” means a fully completed AMVIR form A-001 (REG3458) NEW May 13th, 2015 that has been initialized, dated, and signed by the Requesting Individual in the office of the registry agent and in front of the Authorized Personnel.
 After the Request is verified and accepted by the Authorized Personnel it becomes an Agreement.

 - “Requesting Individual” means the individual present in the office of the registry agent that initializes, signs and dates the Request in front of the Authorized Person, and receives the Information released by the Registrar.

-    How to complete the form?Before you begin to complete the AMVIR form A-001 (REG3458) please read this document and the general information included with the form.
+How to complete the form?Before you begin to complete the AMVIR form A-001 (REG3458) NEW May 13th, 2015 please read this document and the general information included with the form.
 Please remember that the form can be used to request Information in a registry agent office only.

 The form is a PDF document that you may complete electronically or manually.
 However, please do not sign, initialize, or date the form.
 You are required to do this in front of the Authorized Personnel in the registry agent office.